b-pagis/angular-remote-styles/README.md

 # Angular Remote Styles
-Small example where colours and fonts are controlled by external configuration. `ConfigurationService` contains two styling examples with different fonts and colours.
+Small example where colours and fonts can be controlled by external configuration. `ConfigurationService` contains two examples of styles with different fonts and colours.
 Try (un)commenting to see different results.

 Application also contains loaders, to present completely loaded content.